bparanj/crystal/electronics/experiments/queue/power-gain.md

 Power Gain and Transistor Amplifier is the same experiment

-Here’s a simple experiment to demonstrate power gain in electronics using a basic transistor amplifier circuit.
+a simple experiment to demonstrate power gain in electronics using a basic transistor amplifier circuit.
 In this setup, we will use a small input signal to control a larger output signal, effectively amplifying power.

-### Objective

 To show how a transistor amplifier can increase (or "gain") the power of a weak input signal, resulting in a stronger output signal.